Geoffrey Drayton

 Geoffrey Drayton (13 February 1924 – 2017) was a Barbadian novelist, poet and journalist.

 Life

 Geoffrey Drayton was born in Barbados, and received his early education there.
-In 1945 he went to Cambridge University, where he read economics, after which he spent some years teaching in Ottawa, Ontario, Canada, returning to England in 1953.
+In 1945, he went to Cambridge University, where he read economics, after which he spent some years teaching in Ottawa, Ontario, Canada, returning to England in 1953.
 He worked as a freelance journalist in London and Madrid.
 From 1954 to 1965 he worked for Petroleum Times, becoming its editor.
 In 1966 he became a petroleum consultant for the Economist Intelligence Unit.

 Drayton was the author of one volume of poetry, Three Meridians (1950), and two novels: Christopher (1959), which was first published in part in Bim magazine, and Zohara (1961).
-He also wrote short stories, such as "Mr Dombie the Zombie", which was broadcast on the BBC programme Caribbean Voices.
+He also wrote short stories, such as "Mr. Dombey, the Zombie", which was broadcast on the BBC programme Caribbean Voices.

 Drayton later lived in Spain, where he died in 2017.